Subscription Modal Banner

 In light of low bank interest rates, even newbies to finance are getting curious about short-term endowment products.
 With decent returns, short commitment periods and simple mechanics, short-term endowment plans are indeed a viable alternative to savings accounts or fixed deposits.

 Although provided by insurers, endowment plans are fundamentally savings plans to help you hit a target amount at a later date (e.g. your nest egg).
-After paying the premium, you wait for the funds to mature, then cash out a larger amount than you’ve put in.
+After paying the premium, wait for the funds to mature and cash out a larger sum than you’ve put in.

 Sounds simple enough, but the terminology around endowment plans can be confusing to those new to insurance.
 Let’s break them down.